LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 Hi [Name], I am [your name], a [job title] with [X years] of experience in [specialism].
 I am reaching out because I am very interested in [Company] and noticed the [Job Title] opening on your careers page.

 In my current role I [specific achievement relevant to the role].
-I would welcome the chance to learn more about the team and the role.
+I would welcome the chance to learn more about the team and the role — and to share more about my background.

 Would you be open to a brief conversation?